|

 affliction I felt at my helpless strange circumstances burst out into a flood

-of tears, which relieved the
+of tears, which relieved the oppression of my heart; though

-comport myself.
+myself.

-As I had now nobody left alive in the village who had
+As I had now nobody left alive in the village who had concern

-me to pursue it, I soon came to
+it, I soon came to a

-this launch into the wide world, by repairing to London, in order to SEEK MY
+resolution of making this launch into the wide world, by repairing to

-FORTUNE, a phrase which, by the bye, has
+London, in order to SEEK MY FORTUNE, a phrase which, by the bye, has

 ruined more adventurers of